Kinjal-16/Github_Api_visualization/README.md

 All these data are stored in mongoDB whuch must be running in the background on docker(Execute the run-db.sh file to run the database).
 There are 4 python scripts for visualization using python libraries like Matplotlib and pandas that utilizes this data stored in the database.

 You can run all these scripts at once by executing the run.sh file.
-When the run.sh file has finished running, a python web server will host a website that displays these visualizations
+When the run.sh file has finished running, a python web server will host a website that displays these visualizations.

+[Please note that the config.py file has to be provided with a GitHub username and a GitHub access token to run the Scripts successfully]